saltsthlm/protips/dependencyInjection.md

+**This site is deprecated and all the content has moved to [AppliedTechnology](https://appliedtechnology.github.io/protips/)**

 # Dependency Injection

 One pattern that we see again and again in our code is called Dependency injection.
 Although it sounds and looks a bit daunting at first, it's actually not that hard to understand and use.

 ## Dependency